Achievable logoAchievable logo

 • n terms are being added, one for each rectangle.

-Δx is still the width of each rectangle, or nb−a
+Here, Δx is the width of each rectangle:

 xk=a+kΔx

-A left Riemann sum can be written instead as
+A left Riemann sum uses left endpoints instead, and it can be written as

 k=0∑n−1Δx⋅f(xk)

-Where the index k starts at 0 and the 1st sample point is x0=a (the left endpoint).
+Here the index k starts at 0, so the first sample point is x0=a (the left endpoint).

 From approximations to integrals

-Riemann sums are merely approximations of the area.
-But the more rectangles there are that fit under the curve nicely, the more accurate the area becomes.
-As the number of rectangles n approaches ∞, then Δx approaches 0, and the approximation becomes exact.
-This leads to what is called the definite integral, which is defined to be the net sum of the areas of the infinitely many and narrow rectangles.
+As the number of rectangles n approaches ∞, the width Δx approaches 0, and the approximation becomes exact.
+This leads to the definite integral, defined as the net sum of the areas of infinitely many rectangles of infinitesimal width.

 Definite integral